TejaswiniT167/start_python_pkg/README.md

-This package provides the basic functionality of connecting, retrieving, updating and deleting data in the MongoDB.
+This package provides the basic functionality of creaing, reading, updating and deleting data in the MongoDB.